Playlist: The Very Best of Our Lady Peace

 Playlist: The Very Best of Our Lady Peace is a compilation album consisting of select remastered recordings by alternative rock band Our Lady Peace.
 It is the band's second compilation album following A Decade, which was released in 2006.

-Many popular favorites from Our Lady Peace, such as "One Man Army", "In Repair" and "Life", do not appear on the album.
+Many popular favorites from Our Lady Peace, such as "Automatic Flowers", "4am", "One Man Army", "Is Anybody Home?", "Thief", "In Repair" and "Life", do not appear on the album.
 The album includes lesser-known band favorites including "Stealing Babies" and "The Wonderful Future".
 The album was released in the United States on March 31, 2009.